hlwu/simpleAccount/README.md

 # simpleAccount
-This app was created about 3 years ago, and must has much issues, also much extensible space.
+This app was created about 3 years ago, it has ugly UI... and bad code architecture.
+It must have much issues, but at the same time, it has big extensible space.